 Do not leave medicine in bags or within reach of children as it comprises the safety of all children.

-Each child enrolled at PCP will be required to pay a one-off administration fee of $25 at the time of enrolment.
+For each child enrolled at PCP a one-off administration fee of $25 will be charged.

 Please refer to our Fees Policy for further details pertaining to fees.